History of Lake Macquarie

 The NSW Office of Environment and Heritage and the Heritage Council of NSW are offering the following grants through the Heritage Grants Program:

 2019-21 round is now open for applications.
 Applications can be submitted at any time up until midday (12 noon) on Friday 8 February 2019.
 More information can be found on the NSW Office of Environment and Heritage website.

 Local Heritage Places Fund

 Owners of heritage-listed properties in Lake Macquarie are invited to apply for annual small grants, on a dollar for dollar basis, to assist with the maintenance of their properties.
 Applications for grants up to $5000 will be considered.
-Applications for the 2018/2019 round of the Local Heritage Places Fund close on Monday 30 April 2018.
+Applications for the 2018/2019 round of the Local Heritage Places Fund closed on Monday 30 April 2018.
 We anticipate opening the next round of the Local Heritage Places Fund in late May 2019.